rjrodger/simpledb/README.md

     })

-The _result_ parameter contains the results of a successful action and what it is depends on the action.
+The _result_ parameter contains the results of a successful action and what the _result_ parameter is depends on the action.
 It could be a string, an array or an object.

 The _meta_ parameter contains a description of the request, including the underlying details from Amazon.
+Take a look with:

     console.log( JSON.stringify(meta) )